 Gastric bypass can greatly improve the quality of life not only because of an improvement in appearance and an increase in mobility, but also because it can reduce the number and severity of health problems that overweight people are prone to suffer, such as diabetes and heart/circulation problems.
-(See additional information in our gastric bypass surgery cost article.)
-Increasingly, the surgery is covered by gastric bypass insurance from both public and private insurers.
+Increasingly, gastric bypass insurance offers coverage from both public and private insurers.

 - Roux-en-Y-gastric bypass (traditional and laparoscopic)

 The Roux-en-Y bypass is more common and considered less complicated than the biliopancreatic diversion bypass, since Roux-en-Y does not remove portions of the stomach.